mdsufz/OrtSuite/README.md

 **Note:** the name of the output file to store all possible species combinations is defined by the user.
 Two sets of interspecies interactions files are generated (one based on the ability to perform all reactions individually and one based on the combination of KOs).
 For further explanation please see XXX.

-Citing OrtSuite
+Citing OrtSuite1.0
 ====

-If you found OrtSuite usefull in your study, please cite: XXXX.
-If other software contained and used by OrtSuite was also useful in your research (e.g. DIAMOND, BLAST and OrthoFinder) please give them credit as well.
+OrtSuite1.0 will be submitted to BioxRiv by the end of July and alink will be added at that time.
+If other software contained and used by OrtSuite1.0 was also useful in your research (e.g. DIAMOND, BLAST and OrthoFinder) please give them credit as well.

 Acknowledgements
 ====